 A mattress pad is often made with a fitted sheet this way it can be wrapped around the corners of your mattress just like a normal fitted sheet.
 Some other mattress pads may come with elastic straps located at each corner.
 These straps can be positioned around the corners of your mattress to secure the pad in place.

 A mattress topper may come with straps as well and are used in the same way to secure the topper onto the mattress.
 Other times the topper does not include straps but with the thicker material that the mattress topper is constructed of it should easily lay in place.

 The material that is used in the pad or topper that you purchase can make a difference in the amount and type of maintenance needed to keep it in peak performance.

-Other materials like cotton are sometimes machine washable.
+Other materials like cotton are often machine washable.
 If having the ability to clean your whole pad at once is something you prefer, then this would be a great option for you.
 Just make sure to double check the material of the pad you are buying and the manufacturers cleaning instructions.

 If a down pad is more to your liking you will be able to spot clean as needed and revive it with a bit of steam to maintain its cushion as the down can flatten out over time.

-Mattress toppers usually need to be spot cleaned to maintain them.
+Mattress toppers usually need to be thoroughly cleaned to maintain them.
 If you are looking at a topper and want some extra protection you can always add a mattress protector or other barrier between your topper and you.